1-4 DAYS IN DRESDEN ITINERARY

 Church of Our Lady (Frauenkirche) + Dome Ascent Frauenkirche

-Find out about the remarkable story of the Frauenkirche – the iconic symbol of WWII in Dresden!
+The Frauenkirche – the iconic symbol of WWII in Dresden!
 This beautiful and historic Protestant church, born from the ashes of its Catholic predecessor, came to life between 1726 and 1743.

-Tragically, this architectural gem didn’t escape the destruction of World War II.
+This architectural gem didn’t escape the destruction of World War II.
 Thanks to dedicated efforts, the Frauenkirche proudly stood tall once again in the 1990s and was warmly welcomed back with a touching reconsecration in 2005.

 Neumarkt Square with Frauenkirche in the background